Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 * Evaluations - Where you analyze values to determine whether they match the expected results
 * Decisions -  Using the result of evaluations, you can decide which path your script should go down
-* Loops - Repeatidly doing the same steps.
+* Loops - Repeatedly doing the same steps.

 --------------